 Cost of Clay Tile Roofs

-Clay tiles cost $3 to $7 per square foot for materials and $8 to $25 per square foot with installation.
-Below are additional factors that affect pricing.
+Clay tiles cost $3 to $7 per square foot for materials and $8 to $25 per square foot for installation.
+Additional factors that affect pricing are below.

 • Accessibility and permits: Roofs that are difficult to access can increase labor costs, as can roofing permits.